The Nile River in Egypt

 The second-largest city, but extremely important in importance, is Alexandria.
 This seaport was founded by Alexander the Great and is known, first of all, for its losses – a lighthouse, which is also one of the wonders of the world, and the legend of the Alexandria Library.

 Everyone has heard about Luxor and Thebes in one way or another: the temples of Karnak and Luxor, the Valley of Queens and Kings, the Colossi of Memnon and the Ramesseum, the temple of Hatshepsut – all this is located here.

 In Aswan live Nubian community and is the dam that turned the Nile River into a compliant, allowing harvest to three times a year.
-Cities with difficult to pronounce names of El-Fayoum, Beni-Mazar, El-Minya will demonstrate how representatives of the wealthy class live.
+Cities with difficult to pronounce names of El-Fayoum, Beni-Mazar, El-Minya will demonstrate how to buy from Canadian pharmacy representatives of the wealthy class live.
 Great villas and a high standard of living – this is also Egypt.